Trivium – What The Dead Men Say

 In 2018 Katatonia announced that they were going on hiatus, but already in February 2019 the band returned to celebrate the 10th anniversary of the 2009 album, Night Is the New Day.
 And already here in the first half of 2020, the band is ready with their eleventh studio album entitled City Burials.

-Putting things further in perspective, “Lacquer”, is in no way greatly representative of stylistic approach on City Burials, but truth be told the new album is a step forward for the band, and perhaps bigger step forward then they have made for a while now.
+Putting things further in perspective, “Lacquer”, is in no way greatly representative of the stylistic approach on City Burials, but truth be told the new album is a step forward for the band, and perhaps bigger step forward then they have made for a while now.

-So, if the late ’90’s move was band departing from influences of early Paradise Lost and Morbid Angel to move towards the influences such as A Perfect Circle and Porcupine Tree than, anno 2020 the band is looking towards the moves some of those same artists have made in recent years.
+So, if the late ’90’s move was the band departing from influences of early Paradise Lost and Morbid Angel to move towards the influences such as A Perfect Circle and Porcupine Tree then, anno 2020 the band is looking towards the moves some of those same artists have made in recent years.
 The softer and more rounded approach of A Perfect Circle’s latest album Eat the Elephant and even Steven Wilson’s (Porcupine Tree) latest album To The Bone are clear catalysts for City Burials.

 City Burials is a diverse album and that is one of its strengths, and at the same time, just as importantly, the album has a remarkable flow and feeling of a whole.
-It’s an album that is more that sum of its parts, so in order to get most out of it, one needs to give it time with a mindset that is open to a very concept of album.
-That is a brave step for band to take in this time and age, but if Tool could make it work artistically and commercially with Fear Inoculum, perhaps it will work for Katatonia as well, their size taken into consideration.
+It’s an album that is more than the sum of its parts, so in order to get most out of it, one needs to give it time with a mindset that is open to a very concept of album.
+That is a brave step for a band to take in this time and age, but if Tool could make it work artistically and commercially with Fear Inoculum, perhaps it will work for Katatonia as well, their size taken into consideration.

 www.katatonia.com